utkarshvj123/Wrapper/README.md

 I have created a web-app where you need to register first and the you can signin which th same credential after that you can get your cards having the required data in that then you have to click on detail button so that your modal will open and get your detail of starting and ending time.

+Without sigin you are unable to go to other router for that i have created another route container class.